 We may talk about our kids too much, we may obsess over our exercise or our body, our aches and pains, or something that probably annoys someone.
 Take a break, if you need to.
 But, always, always, circle back around and keep in touch.
 Text or call.
 Let them know that you are not gone for good.

 Take a weekend and hit the road with your girlfriends.
+You’ll know when the time is right.
 Those kinds of trips create memories to carry us through the times ahead, and that we’ll need to draw from, when our days are filled with dark clouds.

 Unless you absolutely know that your religious or political views are similar, stay away from those conversations.
 No one wants to be preached to or made to feel that they are being rallied to change their beliefs.